Localie-Team/localieapp/README.md

 - Be sure to create a new Kotlin file that corresponds to the piece, this will be where the backend code goes
 - Next, create a corresponding .xml file, this can be editing both in code and using the design editor

+# Firebase

+1. Go to Tools > Firebase
+2. Authentication > Google [KOTLIN]
+  a.
+Sign in with Localie Dev account
+  b.
+Add SDK
+3. (Back in Android Studio) Firebase > Cloud Firestore
+  a.
+Add SDK

 # Pushing to GitHub & Development conventions

 Create a new branch off dev when working on a new feature.
 Commmit often to your branch